tapasrastogi2411/Shopify-Backend-Challenge-Summer-2022/README.md

 - Click the `Export(CSV)` button on the frontend to test out the `exportCSV` feature! :)

 ## Notes and Caveats
-- `Update` feature isnt implemented on the Frontend, BUT WORD perfectly fine on the BACKEND, which is what matters
+- `Update` feature isnt implemented on the Frontend, BUT WORKS perfectly fine on the BACKEND, which is what matters
 - To view the action of any operation on my frontend, you need to refresh the page

 If you have reached this part, you are awesome and thank you for taking the time to go through my project :)